 The result list is required for a stored procedure to retrieve a result set of tuples from the database.
 If the procedure does not return selected results then there is no need for the result list.
 The keyword RETURNS is used to start the result list.
 It is a list of name type pairs.

-The STATUS keyword is used to indicate an integer value to be returned after the procedure executes.
+The STATUS keyword indicates an integer value be returned after the procedure executes.

 To execute a procedure with one input parameter and a value: